 One of those areas is “services,” including Apple Music.
 Apple Music has done very well over the past few quarters.
 Apple executives noticed and have been trying to come up with ways to capitalize on the popularity of the service side of the company.

 One solution is the creation and acquisition of original television programming and even movies.
-This could eventually put Apple in the same league with Netflix Inc. (NASDAQ:NFLXC), Amazon.com Inc. (NASDAQ:AMZND) and others.
+This could eventually put Apple in the same league with Netflix Inc. (NASDAQ:NFLXB), Amazon.com Inc. (NASDAQ:AMZNA) and others.

 TV First – Movies Later

 According to sources who spoke with The Wall Street Journal, Apple “has been in talks with veteran producers in recent months about buying rights to scripted television programs.
 It also has approached experienced marketing executives at studios and networks to discuss hiring them to promote its content.”